Dracula II: Ascension: Plot

 The team moves the body to an abandoned pool where they chain him up and subdue him with ultraviolet light.
-As they study him, Luke starts to have doubts that Dracula held indefinitely and begins surrounds the vampire with folkloric wards.
-Meanwhile, Elizabeth feels increasingly strange as the infection in her grows, as does her attraction/bond to Dracula.
+As they study him, Luke starts to have doubts that Dracula will be held indefinitely and begins to surround the vampire with folkloric wards.
+Meanwhile, Elizabeth feels increasingly strange as the infection in her grows, as does her attraction and bond to Dracula.
 Having become greedy with the prospect of immortality, Kenny injects himself with Dracula's blood and becomes a vampire, setting out to feed with Eric in pursuit.
 The others go back to see Lowell injured and bleeding in the pool, having been enticed by Dracula to do so.
 In desperation, Elizabeth takes more blood from Dracula and injects him, hoping that he will be healed.
 Kenny kills a woman, making her undead like himself.
 Before he can kill Eric, Uffizi arrives and decapitates him.
 He warns Eric that he is coming for the body and leaves to kill the female vampire.

-The injection works and Lowell is able to walk again.
-Returning to Dracula, Lowell reveals that there was no investor and that he used Elizabeth and the others to cure himself.
+The injection works, and Lowell is able to walk again.
+Returning to Dracula, Lowell reveals that there was no investor and that he had used Elizabeth and the others to cure himself.
 He and Eric had concocted the ruse to become rich off the immortality serum.
 Elizabeth splashes holy water onto his face in anger and he runs off in pain.
 Uffizi arrives and meets Lowell, now a vampire, before killing him.
-After recovering some of his strength, Dracula breaks free of his restrains and bites Eric's face off.
+After recovering some of his strength, Dracula breaks free of his restraints and bites Eric's face off.
 He effortlessly passes through the wards and escapes.
-Eric is turned into a faceless vampire and attacks the group but is killed with holy water by Luke.
+Eric is turned into a faceless vampire and attacks the group, but is killed with holy water by Luke.
 Uffizi tells Elizabeth, now on the verge of becoming a vampire herself, to enter the sunlight and burn away her vampirism.
-Luke attempts to bring Elizabeth outside, but she resists and disappears, having already turned.
+Luke attempts to bring Elizabeth outside, but she resists and disappears, having already been turned.

-Uffizi catches up with Dracula, who taunts him with the knowledge that Elizabeth will simply die and Uffizi knows it.
+Uffizi catches up with Dracula, who taunts him with the knowledge that Elizabeth will simply die, and Uffizi knows it.
 Dracula fights Uffizi, but his weakened state allows Uffizi to get the upper hand.
 The priest manages to subdue Dracula and begins the rite of absolution.
 Dracula then taunts Uffizi with visions of Christ's betrayal by him and crucifixion.
 Before Uffizi can finish him off, Elizabeth appears and wounds the priest.
-She leaves with Dracula, who lets Uffizi live knowing that he will continue to hunt him.
+She leaves with Dracula, who lets Uffizi live, knowing that he will continue to hunt him.